Chapter 20. Endocrine System

 ○ Type 1.
 Glucocorticoids (e.g., Cortisol): Long half-life

-○ Function 1: Long-term stress response: Increased blood glucose, glycogen, protein breakdown (amino acid deamination), fat → glucose
+○ Function 1: Long-term stress response: Increased blood glucose; conversion of glycogen, protein (amino acid deamination), and fat to glucose.

 ○ Function 2: Immune system suppression (e.g., inhibition of inflammatory response)

-○ Dexamethasone, similar to corticoids, is actually being used as an anti-inflammatory treatment
+○ Dexamethasone, similar to corticol, is actually being used as an anti-inflammatory treatment

 ○ Function 3: Secretion varies with circadian rhythm (circadian clock)